dev-academy-programme/plug-resources/README.md

 To Build a book, navigate to the desired directory:

-If you build from root (here), the resulting book will include both the `teaching-guide` and `student-guide` resources.

 ## Build Student-Guide

 (Currently on instructions for local serving of book)